Layr-Labs/eigenda-operator-setup/README.md

 #### Useful Dashboards
 We also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
 You can find them [here](monitoring/dashboards).
-Once you have Grafana setup, feel free to import the dashboards.
+Once you have Grafana setup, they should be automatically imported.

 ### Node exporter
 EigenDA emits DA specific metrics but, it's also important to keep track of the node's health.
 For this, we will use [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) which is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.